-New Announcements in Budget 2016-17
+Major Announcements in Union Budget 2016-17

-- A new health protection scheme for poor and economically weak families against unforeseen out-of-pocket expenditure with a health cover up to Rs.
+- The Union Budget 2016-17 has proposed a new health protection scheme for poor and economically weaker families against unforeseen out-of-pocket expenditure with a health cover up to Rs.
 One Lakh per family.
 For senior citizens of age 60 years and above belonging to this category, an additional top-up package up to Rs.
-30,000. - Reinvigorating the supply of generic drugs 3,000 Stores under Prime Minister's Jan Aushadhi scheme will be opened during 2016-17. - A National Dialysis Services Programme to be started.
+30,000 has been announced. - Reinvigorating the supply of generic drugs, 3000 stores under Prime Minister's Jan Aushadhi scheme will be opened during 2016-17. - A National Dialysis Services Programme is to be started.
 Funds will be made available through PPP mode under the National Health Mission, to provide dialysis services in all district hospitals.

-There has been some increase in the total allocations under the Ministry of Health and Family Welfare.
-However, if we look at the allocations as percent of GDP (Figure 6.1), they have remained in the range of 0.25 percent.
+Though the last five years saw some increase in the total allocations for the Ministry of Health and Family Welfare, however, if we look at the allocations as percent of GDP (Figure 6.1), they have remained in the range of 0.25 percent.
 In order to address the development deficits in the health sector and the shortages in infrastructure and availability of healthcare personnel in the country, there is a need to increase India's public spending on health to significantly higher levels.
 India's total public expenditure on health (i.e. centre and states combined) is far from meeting the 12th Five Year Plan target of 2.5 percent of GDP.

-Table 6.1: Health Sector - Allocations across different Ministries (Rs. in Crore)
+Table 6.1: Health Sector - Allocations across Different Ministries and Departments (Rs. crore)

-Ministry/Department 2012-13 (Actual) 2013-14 (Actual) 2014-15 (Actual) 2015-16 (RE) 2016-17 (BE) Department of Health & Family Welfare + Department of AIDS control 26,449 28,618.4 30,626.4 32,819 37,061.5 Department of Health Research 720 874.1 910.8 1,012.6 1,144.8 Total for the Ministry of Health & Family Welfare 27,169 29,492.5 31,537.2 33,831.6 38,206.3 Ministry of AYUSH 715 642.4 616.8 1,125 1,326.2
+Ministry/Department 2012-13 Actuals 2013-14 Actuals 2014-15 Actuals 2015-16 RE 2016-17 BE Department of Health & Family Welfare + Department of AIDS control 26,449 28,618 30,626 32,819 37,061 Department of Health Research 720 875 911 1013 1145 Total for the Ministry of Health & Family Welfare 27,169 29,493 31,537 33,832 38,206 Ministry/Department of AYUSH 715 642 617 1,125 1,326

-Note: The figures include the North East Region (NER) component
+Notes: Figures include the North East Region (NER) component